EI-CoreBioinformatics/eirepeat/README.md

 ```

 ## Output
-Once a job completes successfully, we should see  the details of the output file location
+Once the job completes successfully, we should see the summary below in the log file.
 ```console
 ...
 ...